ywyher/better-melon-api/README.md

 ```

 # Credit
-- [Better Melon](https://github.com/ywyher/better-melon) -> what is the purpose of better-melon-mapper without better-melon am i right ??
+- [Better Melon](https://github.com/ywyher/better-melon) -> what is the purpose of better-melon-api without better-melon am i right ??
 - [Anilist](https://anilist.co/) -> Used to fetch anime general data
 - [Jimaku](https://jimaku.cc/) -> Used to fetch japanese subtitles
 - [Aniwatch](https://github.com/ghoshRitesh12/aniwatch) -> Used to fetch anime streaming data